 Let’s start with the basics.
-Snorkeling is an activity where you swim over the surface of the water while wearing a special diving mask.
-This diving mask has a breathing apparatus called a snorkel; that's how it got its name.
+Snorkeling is an activity where you swim over the water’s surface while wearing a special diving mask.
+This diving mask has a snorkel breathing apparatus; that’s how it got its name.

-Using fins is important because snorkeling is most popular in warm waters where there is often a lot of tropical water life to discover, so the swim fins allow someone that's snorkeling to spend less of their energy swimming through the waves and allows them to enjoy more time observing things under the water.
+Using fins is important because snorkeling is most prevalent in warm waters, where there is often much tropical water life to discover.
+Hence, the swim fins allow someone that’s snorkeling to spend less of their energy swimming through the waves and allows them to enjoy more time observing things under the water.

-Snorkeling is a very popular recreational activity because it can be done by people of all ages.
-The relative lack of necessary equipment makes it much more accessible than scuba, which often requires a lot more complicated equipment, like air tanks and ballasts, and time spent training to acquire a scuba diving license.
-Because you generally stay in shallower waters and on the water's surface, it's also less dangerous than scuba diving.
+Snor is a popular recreational activity because people of all ages can do it.
+The relative lack of necessary equipment makes it much more accessible than scuba, which often requires much more complicated equipment.
+It’s less dangerous than scuba diving because you generally stay in shallower waters and on the water’s surface. keling

-Despite these differences, scuba diving actually grew out of snorkeling, or rather it's predecessor, known as freediving.
-Even though the snorkel only works at the surface of the water, you can combine it with breath holding techniques and dives under the water's surface in what's known as freediving, to get a better look at things below.
+Despite these differences, scuba diving grew out of snorkeling, or rather its predecessor, known as freediving.
+Even though the snorkel only works at the surface of the water, you can combine it with breath-holding techniques and dives under the water’s surface in what’s known as freediving to get a better look at the things below.

 Snorkeling is a great activity for those that want to:

-Even though it's very accessible, there are still a variety of basic skills that can be developed to make the activity more fun and enjoyable, no matter your swimming level or comfort with water sports.
+Even though it’s very accessible, a variety of basic skills can still be developed to make the activity more fun and enjoyable, no matter your swimming level or comfort with water sports.